 To understand the pricing technology used by online retailers, we start by examining the time series for individual products.
 Figure 1 shows prices for Xyzal-Tablet-80 and Claritin-Tablet-70.
 These two examples illustrate fundamentally different pricing patterns across the five retailers.
 Retailer A often has high frequency price changes of a large magnitude.
 Retailer B also has high-frequency price changes, although less often.
-Retailer C appears to adjust prices at a lower frequency, while Dand E tend to have prices that remain constant for long periods.
+Retailer C appears to adjust prices at lower frequency while D and E tend to have prices that remain constant for long periods.

 The differences in frequency are systematic across all products offered by the retailers.
 To capture variation in each firm's underlying pricing technology, we plot the density of price changes across all products by hour of the week in Figure 2.
 The results show important differences in when firms are able to update prices.
 Retailers A and B have price changes that are relatively uniformly distributed across all hours of the week.
-In fact, anecdotal evidence suggests that these retailers are able to adjust prices at the system.
+In fact, anecdotal evidence suggests that these retailers are able to adjust prices multiple times within an hour, with Retailer A able to adjust prices at the highest frequency.

-FIGURE 1.
-EXAMPLE TIME SERIES OF PRICES FOR IDENTICAL PRODUCTS ACROSS RETAILERS the highest frequency.
 The other retailers show regular patterns of price changes that are consistent with each firm running a pricing update script at pre-specified intervals.
-Retailer C adjusts prices daily between 3 AM and 6 AM Eastern Time, whereas retailers D and E adjust prices weekly just after midnight Eastern Time on Sunday.19 Thus, the figure documents stark differences in pricing frequencies among competing retailers, including weekly, daily, and near "real-time" pricing technology.
+Retailer C adjusts prices daily between 3:00 AM to 6:00 AM EDT, whereas retailers D and E adjust prices weekly just after midnight EDT on Sunday.19 Thus, the figure documents stark differences in pricing frequencies among competing retailers, including weekly, daily, and near "real-time" pricing technology.

-Though firms do not use every opportunity to change prices-recall that firm C changes the prices of less than 1 percent of its products each day-we find the consistency in the times that price changes occur as compelling evidence of technological constraints.
+Though firms do not use every opportunity to change prices-recall that firm C changes the prices of less than one percent of its products each day-we find the consistency in the times that price changes occur as compelling evidence of technological constraints.
 Firms face several costs to upgrade their pricing technology, including new systems to gather and process higher-frequency input data, software to solve for the optimal higher-frequency prices, and new hardware that enables the algorithms to run at a higher frequency.
 It is important to note that pricing technology is not exclusively defined by software and hardware.
 Technology may also include managerial or operational constraints that prevent a firm from updating a price on a more frequent basis.
-For example, higher-frequency price changes may be inconsistent with a retailer's marketing strategy or make inventory management more challenging.
+For example, higher-frequency prices changes may be inconsistent with a retailer's marketing strategy or make inventory management more challenging.
 Even if slower firms had access to the same hardware and software as retailers A or B, it would likely take significant organizational changes to enable the firms to update their prices as frequently.20

 The pricing patterns imply that, for the majority of hours in the week, only a subset of firms have pricing technology that allows for a price change.
 Only for a brief period once a week, on Sundays, do all firms simultaneously set prices.
+Thus, heterogeneous pricing technology is